 Bar area in JAL First Class Lounge, Tokyo Narita

 As for food and drink, as pictured above, there is a sushi bar.
 Not a lot of options, basically Tuna and shrimp nigiri, and some egg sushi is available.
 The default option is one of each, but you can customize this however you like.
 In addition, there is a hot buffet which seems to vary depending on the time of day.
 There is also a selection of drinks and cold/pre-packaged food.
 Additionally, a decent liquor selection, a sake bar and beer machines!

 There are shower rooms available in the lounge, as expected in an international hub airport.

 Japan Airlines First Class Lounge Final Thoughts

 In all, this is a very good lounge.
-It can get busy, but if there is enough time, you shouldn’t have any issues utilizing some of the better features.
+It can get busy, but with enough time, you should have no issues utilizing some of the better features.
 This isn’t one of the best First Class Lounges in the world, but it is certainly a nice spot to pass a layover.
 I think it has all of the features one would expect, with some nice Japanese touches to enhance the experience even more.

 Have you visited the JAL First Class lounges?
 What did you think of the experience?